Vertex Lighting Plugin Documentation

 The VertexLighting_Manager is essential for vertex lighting functionality.

-[‼️CAUTION] Only up to 256 vertex lights can be registered at the same time.
+[‼️CAUTION] Only up to 256 vertex lights can be registered at the same time, without easy and simple modifications.

 The icon of the VertexLighting_Manager